DSC-Capstone/2026-27/mentors.md

 The methodology component of the program is designed to equip students with the skills they'll need to execute their projects.
 This includes accessing servers, executing long-running jobs, and project management.
 You can see the full schedule on the [homepage](../) of this website.

-Aside from on the first Monday of the quarter, when the instructor will be holding a live introductory lecture, methodology content will be delivered asynchronously in the form of readings.
+Aside from during the first week of the quarter, when the instructor will be holding a live introductory lecture, methodology content will be delivered asynchronously in the form of readings.
 Many of the methodology lectures will have accompanying methodology assignments (e.g. accessing DSMLP, creating a Docker image, writing a document in LaTeX).

 The methodology team (instructor + TAs) will hold several weekly office hours.
 These are designed for students to get help with methodology lectures and assignments, and to ask infrastructure-related questions about their projects.